 Some thorns come with a test suite, consisting of example parameter files and the output files generated by running these.
-To run the test suite for the thorns you have compiled use
+To run the test suite for the thorns you have compiled use gmake <configuration>-testsuite a known parameter file.

-'''

-gmake <configuration>-testsuite

-'''

 These test suite serve the dual purpose of